yitsushi/go-misskey/docs/patterns-and-structure.md

 All global models are living under the `models` directory.
 There are only structs, no functions (yet, maybe later).
 They represent a given resource like User, Note or Page.
-Some of the endpoints are returning with a response where some of the fields are not populated.
+Some endpoints are returning with a response where some fields are not populated.

 The `core` directory is a nice place for anything that has nothing to do with endpoints, but they make the communication easier and helps services to make calls without code duplication.

-Note: The official documentation is just a guide, it has a lot of problems
+Note: The official documentation is just a guide, it has a lot of problems,
-      like most of the endpoints has no response body based on the documentation, but in reality, they have.
+      like most of the endpoints have no response body based on the documentation, but in reality, they have.

 ## Request Types

-There are two types of requests, JSON and Multipart request.
-Most of the time JSON request.
-The only exceptions are when we upload files, they are handled as a `multipartform` request.
+There are two types of requests, JSON and Multipart.
+Most used is the JSON request.
+The only occasion for the Multipart is during file upload.
+Those are handled as `multipartform` requests.

 The client expects a struct that implements the `Request` interface.
 If we have to add a new request type, it's enough to implement the `Request` interface.

-There is a `BaseRequest` interface, all request handler expect structs with `BaseRequest` implementation as they will call the `Validate` function on them.
+All request handlers expect the request to implement the `BaseRequest` interface.
+This is necessary because each request is responsible for defining its own validation rule by means of implementing the `Validate` method.

 For Multipart requests, we have a custom tag, so it's easy to write "forms" for multipart form request.